-The design of the Absolute Yachts 60 Fly points the way ahead for the Italian builder.
-Key to the new look is the chopped stern and "cockpit terrace," which dispenses with the usual molded transom in favor of an essentially blank-canvas, 160-square-foot aft deck.
+A NEW LOOK, 29-KNOT SPEED AND A CRUISING-CENTRIC LAYOUT DEFINE THE ABSOLUTE YACHTS 60 FLY.
+BY PHIL DRAPER ahead for the Italian builder.
+Key to the newlook is the chopped stern and "cockpit terrace," which dispenses with the usual molded transom in favor of an essentially blank-canvas, 160-square-foot aft deck.
 It has nothing more than a stainless-steel guardrail and glazed balustrade to separate it from the swim platform.
 Gone is any built-in furniture; instead, owners can choose modular furniture or anything else. ¶ The result is serious, customizable outdoor space.
 The same is true on the flybridge, which hangs over most of the side decks and virtually the whole aft deck.
 The flybridge measures around 300 square feet with booth seating, a wet bar, and a helm console with one or two seats.
 There's more open space aft for owner preferences.
 The forward half of the flybridge is protected by the hardtop, and most of the remainder has an electrically retractable sunshade.
-HITTING STRIDE Flybridge motoryachts around 60 feet are popular, and Absolute has two other Fly models that size already: the 58 Fly and 62 Fly, each with a conventional amidships master stateroom.
-For now, at least, the 60 Fly will join them instead of replacing them.